alexandair/entra-powershell-docs/docs/reference/beta/Microsoft.Graph.Entra.Beta/Microsoft.Graph.Entra.Beta.md

 ## Description

-This module contains cmdlets that designed to work with DSC Resources.
-Microsoft.Graph.Entra.Beta
+This module contains cmdlets that designed to work with Microsoft.Graph.Entra.Beta.

 ## Microsoft.Graph.Entra.Beta Cmdlets